google/t5patches/README.md

 For targeted negative training, create a dataset with inputs, negative_targets, and corrected_targets.
 The corrected_targets can simply be a copy of the negative_targets, except for the tokens one wishes to push down (for those tokens, the corrected_targets can simply be a dummy token or token sequence of the same length as the negative tokens of interest).

 ### Notes and Considerations
-In our experiments with the T5/MUM Base model (600M parameters) we have been able to edit the model’s style with only a few hundred corrective or negative targeted examples, over less than 10 training steps.
+In our experiments with the T5/MUM Base model (600M parameters) we have been able to edit the model’s style with only a few hundred or thousand corrective or negative targeted examples.
+For small edits, we have been able to update a model in as little as ten steps with corrective training, or 10k steps for for targeted training--both orders of magnitude smaller than finetuning from scratch.

 ## Support